LibrariesHacked/openlibrary-search/README.md

 # Open Library database

 Open Library is an online library of bibliographic data.
-The library publishes [full data dumps](https://openlibrary.org/developers/dumps) of all books and works.
+The library publishes [full data dumps](https://openlibrary.org/developers/dumps) of all authors, works, and editions.

 This project provides instructions and scripts for importing this data into a PostgreSQL database, and some sample queries to test the database.

-The database is primarily aimed at querying the database using ISBN.
+The database is primarily aimed at querying the database using ISBN and includes tables specifically for these identifiers.
 It could be extended to change this to other identifiers, such as Open Library ID, or to query by title or author.

 ## Getting started

 The following steps should get you up and running with a working database.

-1. Install the [required prerequisites](#prerequisites) so that you have the software running and database server.
+1. Install the [required prerequisites](#prerequisites) so that you have a database server.
 2. [Download the data](#downloading-the-data) from Open Library.
 3. Run the [processing the data](#processing-the-data) scripts to make it easier to import.
 4. [Import the data](#import-into-database) into the database.